OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Creating_learning_path_courses.md

 author area under "My entries" or "Favorites" -> Create -> Course.
 The desired course type can then be selected.

 Existing conventional courses can be converted into learning path courses.
-A corresponding link can be found in the course administration and also in the "Settings" area in the "Execution" tab.
+A corresponding link can be found in the course administration and also in the ["Settings"](../learningresources/Course_Settings.md)  area in the "Execution" tab.
+Bei der Konvertierung kann ab :octicons-tag-24: Release 18.1.  auch der gewünschte Kurstyp für die Konvertierung "Mit Lernpfad" oder "Mit Lernfortschritt" ausgewählt werden.

 ![](assets/Kurs konvertieren EN.png)